simonscmap/cmapdatapipeline/docs/getting_started/compute_and_storage.rst

 Python scripts for collection, ingestion, and processing are written to the cmapdata repository found here: **~/Documents/CMAP/cmapdata/**.
 The dataingest branch contains the most recent updates.

+The vault directory that syncs with Dropbox is found here: **/data/CMAP\ Data\ Submission\ Dropbox/Simons\ CMAP/vault/** Note there are spaces in the directories "CMAP Data Submission" and "Simons CMAP"

 Synology NAS and Drobo Storage
 ------------------------------